Who can serve on the Board of Directors?

 Article VI, Officers, Section 2 - Election, Qualifications, and Term of Office, states:

 “The Officers (except the President, the Immediate Past President, and the Assistant Secretary-Treasurer) shall be elected each year by the Voting Members.
-The term of each elected Officer shall begin at the close of the annual business meeting at which the Officer was elected and the Officer shall serve until the Officer’s successor is elected.
+The term of each elected Officer shall begin at the close of the annual business meeting and the Officer shall serve until the Officer’s successor is elected.
 No elected Officer shall serve for more than one full term in the same office except the Secretary-Treasurer, who may serve for no more than three (3) consecutive terms.
 The President-Elect shall automatically succeed to the office of President at the completion of the President’s term of office."

 No. Any one hundred (100) Voting Members, no more than twenty-five (25) of whom are located in any one state, may submit a nomination for any of the offices to be filled by preparing and forwarding to the Executive Director a written nomination to be received within 60 days after publication of the Nominating Committee slate.
 (Reference Constitution & Bylaws Article VIII, Section 3)